LibreOffice/core/registry/README.md

-Registry reading, etc.
+# Registry Reading, etc

 This provides tools for dealing with the legacy binary types database format, still in use by extensions and the core code.
-While the actual binary file format is implemented by the [[store]] code, the wrapper that turns this into a type registry is implemented here.
+While the actual binary file format is implemented by the `store` code, the wrapper that turns this into a type registry is implemented here.

 While this code is primarily used in only two modes: